 No wonder I felt stuck in the cement of my past; I didn’t know how to focus on where I wanted to go.

 When I began seeking examples of people that inspired me, I found they often used two things to help them prepare for their next trip to uncharted territory.
 They used writing for clarity’s sake and a mentor who showed them how to get there.

-By using skillful methods to uncover my abilities, I found something profound in terms of what enlivens me:
+By using skillful methods to uncover my truth, I found what enlivens me.
+What helps enliven you?